-As written in IBM's redbook, the loader (bl\auto file in the root of the disk) is loaded by the PowerPC ROM directly from special partition without a filesystem structure; there is no a bootsector, but the bootloader is just written over this type 0×41 partition.
-This partition is called "A PowerPC PReP bootloader partition".
-The loader has a configuration file boot.cfg which resides on the boot partition.
-(The boot partition is an ordinary primary partition formatted with a FAT filesystem; HPFS support was too unstable).
+As written in IBM's redbook, the loader (bl_auto file in the root of the disk) is loaded by the PowerPC ROM directly from boot partition, there is no a bootsector, the ROM loads the loader file immediately.
+The loader has a configuration file boot.cfg.
 In the config file, there are the microkernel file, an initial task and other files, which loader must load from disk into memory.
-These sevices loaded from boot.cfg are called Personality neutral (PN) services, they are independent from OS/2 Personality and include device drivers.
+These sevices loaded from boot.cfg are called Personality neutral (PN) services, they are independent from <acronym title="Operating System">OS</acronym>/2 Personality and include device drivers.